nguyenphuminh/cmdweb/README.md

 ## Todos

 Note: The list is not in order.
-* Caching.
+* Some basic guards to prevent DDoS attacks.
 * Ability to serve static files.
-* Serve data through streams.
+* Serve/handle data through streams.
 * Add message parsing for more message formats.
+* The current response is stored in a Batch variable, which is limited to ~8100 characters, so I might use file I/O for this?
+* A better way to configure for each route.
 * Current way to pass information of requests to their handlers is probably vulnerable to code injection attacks.
 I will try to figure out an universal way to solve this.
 Already had some ideas, but they might be too slow.
+* Caching.

 ## Copyrights and License